 He has retired three times, and he and his wife Doris were installed as emeriti Professors at the Robert Webber Institute for Worship Studies.
 The Borcherts have two sons: Mark, a communications professor, and Tim, a graduate of IWS, and four grandchildren.

-Douglas Curry serves as Worship Ministries Pastor at Messiah College, where he teaches various courses and gives faculty oversight to the Music & Worship Degree program.
-He holds a B.A. from Messiah College, M.A. from Lancaster Bible College Graduate School/Capital Seminary, and the D.Min. from Wesley Theological Seminary.
+Douglas Curry serves as Worship Ministries Pastor at Messiah University, where he teaches various courses and gives faculty oversight to the Music & Worship Degree program.
+He holds a B.A. from Messiah University, M.A. from Lancaster Bible College Graduate School/Capital Seminary, and the D.Min. from Wesley Theological Seminary.
 In addition to Doug’s extensive involvement giving direction to a vast array of worship arts ministries in the context of the local church, Doug teaches the core course in the History, Theology, and Practice of Worship for Capital Seminary.
 An accomplished professional vocalist and choir director, Doug’s vocational world also includes conference/workshop teaching events, choral adjudication, as well as a growing consulting practice working alongside churches to assist in their development of worship/liturgical arts ministries.

 Academic Dean.
 Dinelle Frankland has been serving as Minister of Worship and Choirs at First Christian Church in Clinton, Illinois since September 2019.
 From 2003-2021, she served as Professor of Worship Studies at Lincoln Christian Seminary in Lincoln, Illinois, where she developed a Master of Arts in Formative Worship degree.
 She also served as academic dean at LCS from 2011-2015.